 PROVEN RELIEF.

-OPZELURA was first studied for 8 weeks and was proven to help clear the visible signs of eczema.
-OPZELURA was studied in two clinical trials across more than 1200 people with mild to moderate eczema with a range of skin tones ages 12 and older.
-Individual results may vary.
-See the results:
+Through various clinical trials, OPZELURA has been studied and proven to help clear the visible signs of eczema in people ages 2 and up with mild to moderate eczema and a range of skin tones.

 SKIN CLEARANCE